marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

 This gives us very sexy intellisense:
 ![](img/root_inteli.png)

-Time to rewrite our acceptance tests which checks the creation of stock item.
-I have already tests with sql queries in dedicated project, so let's cut off the database dependencies:
+Time to rewrite our acceptance tests which checks the creation of the stock item.
+I already have tests with SQL queries in the dedicated project, so let's cut off the database dependencies:
 `Tests2.fs`
 ```fsharp
 module Tests2